-- Oxygen available for use by Health Centre Staff only - AED (Defibrillator) there are two of these - Stored on the outside wall of the English Block facing towards the swimming pool in a heated cabinet which is accessible to all staff for use in an emergency.
+- Oxygen available for use by Health Centre Staff only - AED (Defibrillator) there are two of these on site and codes are circulated to Staff on a regular basis - Stored on the outside wall of the modern foreign languages (MFL) Block facing towards the swimming pool in a heated cabinet which is accessible to all staff for use in an emergency.
 If the access code to the cabinet is not known this will be given when calling 999 for the ambulance service.
-This AED is accessible to both the school community but also the village community/public if required. - Stored in the entrance to the Dewey behind the locked/coded door.
+This AED is accessible to both the school community but also the village community/public if required. - 2.
+Stored in the entrance to the Dewey behind the locked/coded door.
 This is stored in a cabinet which is not heated which is accessible to all staff or users who have access to the indoor sports facilities in an emergency.
 If the access code to the cabinet is not known this will be given when calling 999 for the ambulance service.